 If your ham says “fresh ham” it is likely not cured or cooked.
 An uncooked ham needs to reach an internal temperature of 145 degrees Fahrenheit during the cooking process in order to be safe for eating.

-A ham that is already cooked simply needs heated through to the center, but in this recipe we also want it to be very tender so that the meat falls off the bone.
+A ham that is pre-cooked simply needs to be heated through to the center, but in this recipe we also want it to be very tender so that the meat falls off the bone.

 Appliances for Slow Cooker Ham

 I’ve also tested this recipe in a Ninja Foodi 8-quart 9-in-1 and a 6-quart Instant Pot, using the slow cooker setting on both of them.
 It worked perfectly in both of these appliances.
 I placed the lids on and left the vent open while cooking for the same times listed in the recipe card below.

 It’s really easy to put together!

 - How to make pineapple brown sugar glaze for ham: Add the brown sugar, honey, pineapple juice, and wine to the crock pot.
 Stir until well blended.
 It will make a delicious glaze as it cooks.

-To serve the ham, remove the bone from the center.
-It should be fall-off-the-bone ready.
+- To serve the ham, remove the bone from the center.
+It will be fall-off-the-bone ready.

 - Bacon, Mushrooms, and Green Beans – Oh my!